-Teenager Arrested For “Provoking Troubles” Over Online Comments
+Teenager Arrested Under China’s New Online Defamation Law For “Provoking Troubles” Over Online Comments

-Last week, police arrested a 16-year-old from west China.
-He was living with his grandparents in a 100-square-foot apartment.
-According to witnesses, law enforcement officials cuffed the young man – who can only be identified as Yang due to his age – and hauled him away for “picking quarrels and provoking troubles.”
+Chinese police arrested a 16-year-old living with his grandparents in a 100-square-foot apartment.
+According to witnesses, law enforcement officials cuffed the youngster – who can only be identified as Yang due to his age – and hauled him away for “picking quarrels and provoking troubles.”
 Formally, the young man was charged with “gross negligence and [calling for] citizens to protest.”

-So what prompted the arrest, you ask?
-Yang publicly questioned the veracity of a police investigation involving the manager of a local karaoke bar.
-The police concluded that the manager committed suicide, but after speaking with the deceased’s surviving family, Yang was convinced the manager was murdered.
+What prompted the arrest?
+Yang publicly questioned a police investigation involving the manager of a local karaoke bar.
+Apparently, law enforcement deemed the manager’s death a suicide, but after speaking with the deceased’s family, Yang believed he was murdered.

-Unfortunately for young Yang, his online missive was either re-posted over 500 times, seen over 5,000 times or both.
-As such, his remarks qualified for action under the new Chinese online defamation law.
-If the courts find Yang guilty of the charges, the minor will face a 3-year prison sentence for spreading gossip or reputation-harming material on the Internet.
+Unfortunately for young Yang, his online missive on the matter was either re-posted over 500 times or seen over 5,000 times, because his remarks qualified for action under China’s new online defamation law.
+If the courts find Yang guilty of the charges, he’ll face up to 3-years in jail for spreading gossip on the Internet.

-If you’re a fan of speaking your mind, you may be thinking, “who cares if this guy tweeted about his investigation suspicions; I’m always posting my opinions.”
-And if you are a U.S. citizen, you’re safe, because your opinions are well protected by the First Amendment.
-But things aren’t so open in China.
+You may be thinking, “Who cares if this guy tweeted about his suspicions.
+I always post opinions.”
+And if you’re a U.S. citizen, you’re safe, because opinions are protected by the First Amendment.
+But things aren’t as open in China.
 In fact, the People’s Republic has some of the strictest online defamation laws in the world.

-To put it bluntly: In China, if you say something remotely controversial that has the potential to besmirch public officials, expect law enforcement reps at your doorstep, tout suite.
+To put it bluntly: In China, if you say something that besmirches a public official, expect to be questioned.

 Can You Publicly Criticize the Chinese Government If You Live in the United States?

-If you live in the United States, you’re free to criticize the Chinese government so long as you don’t make a false statement of fact.
-That said, just because your statements may be fair game at home, doesn’t mean they won’t get you in legal trouble elsewhere.
-As such, it’s possible that a lawsuit against you could be filed in China if you say something derogatory about a Chinese national.
-If that were to happen, you probably could not travel to China without being identified and brought up on charges.
+If you live in the United States, you’re free to criticize the Chinese government, so long as you don’t lie.
+That said, just because statements are fair game at home, doesn’t mean they won’t cause legal trouble elsewhere.

 What would happen if a Chinese court found you guilty in absentia?
-Thanks to the SPEECH Act, U.S. citizens are pretty much immune from having to pay foreign defamation damages when the ruling doesn’t comply with American slander and libel law.
+Thanks to the SPEECH Act, U.S. citizens are largely protected from foreign defamation damages, if the ruling doesn’t comply with stateside slander and libel laws.

-Do you have a legal question about an international defamation matter?
-If yes, then contact Kelly Warner Law.
-Our team of defamation attorneys are well-versed in online libel and international considerations.
+Do you have legal questions about China’s new online defamation law or another international defamation matter?
+If yes, contact Kelly Warner Law.